Updated March 2026 to include WebP and AVIF formats and reflect current best practice.

 The pixel size of the image has a direct bearing on its resulting file size and quality.
 A tiny image, say 200 pixels wide by 150 pixels tall, will only look good at that size.
 If you increase its view size in your web browser to get a better look, it will look blurry and chunky and not crisp at all.

 So the first thing to do is determine what size on the screen you need the image.
-A small thumbnail image that doesn't need to be magnified in any way might be best create at about 200 pixels wide.
-An important photo that is central to an article or a product photograph on an eCommerce website will need to be much larger, say 1200 to 2000 pixels wide.
+A small thumbnail image that doesn't need to be magnified in any way might be best created at about 200 pixels wide.
+An important photo that is central to an article or a product photograph on an ecommerce website will need to be much larger, say 1200 to 2000 pixels wide.

-When you optimise an image (see the tools section below on how to go about doing this), it's worth noting that a 2000 pixel JPEG images set to about 50% 'quality' will end up at about the same file size as a 1200 pixel wide image set to 75% 'quality'.
+When you optimise an image (see the tools section below on how to go about doing this), it's worth noting that a 2000 pixel JPEG image set to about 50% 'quality' will end up at about the same file size as a 1200 pixel wide image set to 75% 'quality'.
 And, it will look much sharper on-screen, overall.

-For images such as blog feature images and product photo's, we'd recommend a pixel size of 2000 pixels but using a much lower quality score, around 50%, when adjusting the quality slider.
+For images such as blog feature images and product photos, we'd recommend a pixel size of 2000 pixels but using a much lower quality score, around 50%, when adjusting the quality slider.
 Different images will produce different results, so experiment.
 Remember, it's as much an art as it is a science.

 File size